monterail/monteway-flutter/README.md

 We're using custom scripts to make [AppCenter](https://appcenter.ms/) support our app building process.

 There's one for Android (`android/app/appcenter-post-clone.sh`) and one for iOS (`ios/appcenter-post-clone.sh`).
-Those download Flutter, build _prod_ flavored app with signing and distributes it.
+Those download latest stable Flutter and build _prod_ flavored app with signing.

+> To build the _dev_ flavored app, set a RELEASE_TARGET environment variable to `development` in branch build configuration.

 ### Android setup